luslab/luslab.github.io/_docs/how-tos/delete-all-execept-one.md

 order: 1
 ---

-# Delete All files/folders except one folder in a directory

 This will delete all folders inside ./myfolder except that ./myfolder/test2 and all its contents will be preserved:

 ```